rv1448/Oreilly.com/OrellyBooks/ProgrammingCloudServices.md

 	- Inserting a video into database and metadata or catalog
 	- Sending commands using command line
 		- Mobile application
-			-HTTP commands to application in cloud
+			- HTTP commands to application in cloud
-			-PUT command from mobile to insert video
+			- PUT command from mobile to insert video
 				- using multipart body
 				- content-type in the header
-			-GET command to fetch or retreive
+			- GET command to fetch or retreive
 				- using query params
 				- each video has its own URL path
-			-HTTP response
+			- HTTP response
 				- is it 200
 				- was it able to store the video
 				- body can have data/ Text coming back